-Click here to access the electronic Conflict of Commitment Form: https://uavpr.arizona.edu/COC/
+Click here to access the electronic COC Form: https://edisclosure.arizona.edu

 Who needs to obtain approval

-The COC form is to be used by all Full Time University appointed personnel to obtain approval prior to entering into any external professional commitments or outside employment (Outside Activity).
+The COC form is to be used by all Full Time University Employees to obtain approval prior to entering into any outside commitment or outside employment (Outside Activity).

 If you do NOT engage in an Outside Activity, you do NOT need to submit a COC form.
 If you engage in MULTIPLE Outside Activities, you will need to submit a COC form for EACH one.

-"Full Time" is a status determined by the University's Division of Human Resources.
-For tenured/tenure-eligible faculty, full-time is generally defined as 50% or more full-time equivalent, which employment is expected to continue for six (6) months or more.
+"Full Time" is a status determined by the University's Division of Human Resources and is typically a 0.50 FTE or greater.
 Please consult with your department's hiring manager or business office if you are unsure whether you have Full Time status.

 The COC form should be submitted for approval at least four (4) weeks prior to beginning the outside activity to allow a reasonable time for consideration of your request.